Karate into the Olympics 2020

 The EKF phone number for general enquiries between 10.00am and 5.00pm is 07717 454 669.
 Our address is: EKF Ltd, PO Box 4422, Hornchurch RM12 9FD.

-Please note that the EKF has a new bank account with Lloyds Bank, any payments should now be made into the new account.
-If payments are by cheque they should be made out to English Karate Federation Ltd. For all other transaction a reference must accompany the payment.
+Please note that the EKF has a new bank account with Lloyds Bank.
+Cheques should be made out to English Karate Federation Ltd. For all other transactions a reference must accompany the payment.

 English Karate Federation Ltd